kashmir96/osoappliance/content/posts/why-washing-machine-not-taking-water.md

 ---

 title: Why Washing Machine Not Taking Water
-description: ""Are you having problems with your washing machine not taking water?
-You’re not alone.
-This is one of the most common issues that p...learn about it in this post""
+description: "Are you having problems with your washing machine not taking water?
+Youre not alone.
+This is one of the most common issues that p...learn about it in this post"
 keywords: washing machine water
 publishDate: 3/27/2022
-tags: [""Washing Machine"", ""Laundry Appliances"", ""Appliance Consumption"", ""Clean Appliance""]
+tags: ["Washing Machine", "Laundry Appliances", "Appliance Consumption", "Clean Appliance"]
 author: Curtis
-categories: [""Household Appliances""]
+categories: ["Household Appliances"]
 cover:
  image: /img/washingmachine/165.webp
  alt: 'someones subtle washing machine thats found its true home'